dlfcn/vertx-load-tester/README.md

 7. Path of the HTTP service being load tested

 // TODO
 Currently each thread gets its own TCP connection.
-Implement a way to have multiple threads send requts using the same vertx web client.
+Implement a way to have multiple threads send requests using the same vertx-web-client/tcp-connection.